 As a result, they are the top performers out of 156 other teams that perform the same duties throughout the U.S.

 How Did This Team Arrive?

 Their hard work and effort paid off as they became known as “the stars” of the company.
 They were singled out as “special” compared to the other 156 teams.
-They were motivated by the positive attention, the empowerment, and the pride that goes along with being the best.
+They were motivated by the positive attention, empowerment, and pride that go along with being the best.

 As a result of this experience, it is clear this team developed out of a clear understanding to compete against the goal instead of each other.
-This team has stayed self-driven and self-directed as a result of being allowed to become more than their “individual selves”.
+This team has stayed self-driven and self-directed due to being allowed to become more than their “individual selves.”